 - Summer Pennsylvania State Grant: Undergraduate students who are PA residents enrolled for a minimum of six-degree credits may possibly qualify for a Pennsylvania State Grant.
 A separate summer application must be completed through PHEAA.
 Please note: The summer semester counts toward the maximum of eight semesters of eligibility.

-- Federal Direct Student, PLUS, and GradPLUS Loans: If you are enrolled at least half-time (Undergraduate students: six degree credits / Graduate or Doctoral students: five degree credits) and meet the eligibility criteria, you may receive federal loans for enrollment during the summer.
+- Federal Direct Student, PLUS, and GradPLUS Loans: If you are enrolled at least half-time (Undergraduate students: six degree credits / Graduate or Doctoral students: three degree credits) and meet the eligibility criteria, you may receive federal loans for enrollment during the summer.
 Please note: Any Direct Student Loans received during the summer will apply to the yearly academic grade level limits.

 - State Loans: Eligibility criteria differ by loan program.
 Prior to applying for a loan, please contact us to make certain you have no other aid available.